My Books

-This picture book and its coordinating merchandise for babies and children were written for It’s a Southern Thing and can be purchased on the site.
+This picture book has sold more than 50,000 copies!
 Click here to order books for $14.99 each.
 The books are also available at Books-a-Million, Barnes and Noble and a variety of other stores.

 A Guide to the South’s Quirkiest Roadside Attractions